TrialsNest

 Product demonstration

-Messaging is part of the workflow, so the page shows the thread.
+Messaging is part of follow-up, so the page shows the thread.

 Thread